alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 (Appearance, disappearance or alteration of documents) and maintains up to date search indexes.

-It is necessary to have ElasticSearch 0.90.7 or greater to use ElasticSearch engine in Phraseanet.
+It is necessary to have ElasticSearch 1.7 or greater to use it in Phraseanet.

 Configuration in Phraseanet
 ***************************